Zeta Functions and Bernoulli Numbers: Infinite Sums and Regularization

 $$ \zeta(s) = \sum_{n=1}^\infty \frac{1}{n^s}, $$

-and then extended it analytically to the complex plane via
+and extended it analytically to the complex plane using

 $$ \zeta(s) = \Gamma(1-s)\oint_{C}\frac{dz}{2\pi i\,z}\,z^s\frac{e^z}{1-e^z}. $$

-This integral defines the global zeta function, while the original series is often denoted Z(s):
+The integral gives the global zeta function, while the original series is often denoted Z(s):

 $$ Z(s) = \sum_{n=1}^\infty \frac{1}{n^s}. $$